22001064/AgileTeamDev/README.md

 ## Bugs
 Bug Fixes and Improvements

+No matter what was done, the timelines were not appearing after reloading the page.

 Unauthorized Login Attempt Warning
 Proper validation added for incorrect role login attempts.

-(Insert screenshot here showing unauthorized login attempt popup.)

 Form Validation on Login Page
 Real-time email/password format validation implemented.

-(Insert screenshot here showing validation errors on login page.)

 Task Status Update Alignment
 UI fixes made to properly align task status dropdowns.

 Timeline Display Adjustment
-Improved spacing to prevent task bar overlapping.
+Improved spacing to prevent taskbar overlapping.

 Known Minor Issues
-Sidebar does not auto-collapse on mobile devices after selection.
+The sidebar does not auto-collapse on mobile devices after selection.

-(Optional: Insert screenshot showing sidebar open on mobile.)

 ## Credits

 ## Contributors
-Frontend Development: UI development, authentication pages, dashboard, task management.
+Project owner: Rodrigo was the project owner and managed the team Scrum Master: Rodrigo was a scrum master and helped with managing the project
+Backend: Rodrigo helped create the backend
+Readme: Rodrigo created the readme

 ## Backend Development: Server-side API creation, database handling, authentication logic.

-## Testing and Debugging: Cross-browser testing, bug reporting, UI adjustments.
+## Testing and Debugging:

-Resources Used
-React (Frontend framework)

-Node.js / Express.js (Backend server)

-MongoDB (Database)

-Bootstrap (CSS framework for responsive UI)

-Chart.js / Recharts (Data visualization libraries)

-FontAwesome (Icons)

-External Help
-Stack Overflow, W3Schools, MDN Web Docs for code references.

-Google Fonts for typography.

-Freepik for external images (if used).